javier-lopez/javier.io/blog/en/_posts/2014-10-21-hints-in-writing-unix-tools-with-shell-scripting.md

 ###### {{ page.date | date_to_string }}

 Yesterday I started my day reading [Hints for writing Unix tools](http://monkey.org/~marius/unix-tools-hints.html).
-And since I agree to a great extend with it I though in giving more details about how to build such tools with my favorite language.
+And since I agree to a great extend I though in giving more details about how to build such tools with my favorite language.
 I'd really enjoy reading similar entries aimed to other langs.

 ## Consume input from stdin, produce output to stdout